ocaml/dune/doc/goals.rst

 fact a ton details to sort out, but at a high-level a tool that works for everyone in the OCaml community should at least:

-1. have excelent backward compatibility properties
+1. have excellent backward compatibility properties
 2. have a robust and scalable core
 3. remain a no-brainer dependency
 4. have very good support for the OCaml language